M5Skid/covidcast-indicators/quidel_covidtest/RUN_NOTES.md

   "delivery_dir": str, directory for transfer files()
 ```

-Most param keys can be obtained from the template as long as the directories and files exist
+Most parameter keys can be obtained from the template as long as the directories and files exist
 - Use `cp params.json.template params.json`
-- AWS creds must be obtained legitimately; the indicator will fail without them.
+- AWS credentials must be obtained legitimately; the indicator will fail without them.

 ### Setting Dates
 - Pull start/end dates refer to the date range of input data obtained from Quidel.